gvwilson/sdxpy/src/dup/index.md

 [% inc pat="brute_force_1.*" fill="sh out" %]

-The output is correct,
-but only in the sense that the program is doing what we asked it to do.
-Every file is reported as being identical to itself, and every match of different files is reported twice.
+The output is correct but not useful: every file is reported as being identical to itself, and every match of different files is reported twice.
 Let's fix the nested loop in `find_duplicates` so that we only check potentially differing pairs once